OneLove

 OneLove is an anti-discrimination, anti-racism, LGBT+ rights and human rights campaign, started during the 2020 football season by the Dutch Football Association, that invites football players to wear armbands with the rainbow-coloured OneLove logo.
-Attracting controversy when worn in nations that have homophobic or anti-LGBT+ laws, it became prominent during the 2022 FIFA World Cup.
+Attracting controversy when worn in nations that have homophobic or anti-LGBT+ laws, it became prominent during the men's 2022 FIFA World Cup.